-• Employees may not distribute materials in a manner which disrupts Metro's ability to maintain an orderly work environment.
+- Employees may make campaign materials available to employees in lunchrooms and break rooms that are used only by other authorized individuals during non-work hours. - Employees may not distribute materials in a manner which disrupts Metro's ability to maintain an orderly work environment.